Spate of hoax calls about active shooters stir fear at college campuses around the US

 Number of college campuses receiving hoax alarms grows

-The hoax calls and false alarms have hit at least 10 college campuses from Arkansas to Pennsylvania.
+The hoax calls and false alarms have hit at least a dozen college campuses from Arkansas to Pennsylvania.

 On Monday alone, law enforcement responded to calls claiming there were active shooters at Arkansas, Northern Arizona University, Iowa State, Kansas State, Colorado University and the University of New Hampshire.
-Another was made Tuesday at the University of Kentucky though it was determined to be a hoax before an alert could be issued.
+More calls were made Tuesday to campuses in Georgia, Kentucky and West Virginia.

 The goal of swatting, which sometimes uses caller ID spoofing to disguise numbers, is to get authorities, particularly a SWAT team, to respond to an address.